How to do your laundry if you refuse to separate your clothes

 When it comes to laundry, there is a lot of ancient knowledge that's passed down from generation to generation.
 One such tidbit that has lasted through the ages is that you should always separate your whites, colors, and darks.
 However, if you're a lazy millennial like me, you want to save time, money, and water by doing everything at once.
-Luck for you, I am not just any lazy millennial, I'm also the cleaning expert at Reviewed.
+Luckily for you, I am not just any lazy millennial, I'm also the cleaning expert at Reviewed.
 Over the years, I've tested hundreds of washing machines and done literal tons of laundry.
 So, here are my tips on how to do laundry when you refuse to separate anything.

 Why should you separate colors and whites?